Storing apartment keys in a key management system

 One great option for managing access at your property is to invest in a secure key storage solution.
 Key management systems give property staff and even residents the freedom to store keys when they’re away from the building and ensure approved guests have easy access to various rooms and spaces.

 However, there are a number of different key management systems to choose from.
 This guide defines what a key management system is and how it benefits your building.
-Next, we’ll explore four types of key management systems, including the best option — a key locker.
+Next, we’ll explore four types of key management systems.

 This post covers: